vincentjzy/OpenCorr/README.md

 2. Discussion here;
 3. QQ group: 597895040

-Users can also access the information of OpenCorr via website [opencorr.org](opencorr.org) .
+Users can also access the information of OpenCorr (in Chinese) via website [opencorr.org](opencorr.org) .

 ># Important updates
 >2021.04.23, OpenCorr is released to public.